TL;DR, the ranked summary

 Trade-offs: No bundled benefits or contractor self-service portal beyond the contract and payment views.
 Marketplaces that want their supply side to have a polished portal with weekly engagement features should layer that on themselves or compare against Deel.

-Best for: Marketplaces with more than 20 supply-side contractors, high churn, and a need for compliant year-end tax filings without paying per-seat monthly.
+Best for: Marketplaces with more than 20 active supply-side contractors, high churn, and a need for compliant year-end tax filings without per-document or markup fees on payments.

 #2.
 Deel Contractor Management, $49 per contractor per month